M/V Galapagos Sky

 Children 10 years up welcome if they are certified

-Call us on 858 345 1763 to start planning your vacation to M/V Galapagos Sky
+To start planning your vacation to M/V Galapagos Sky

 M/V Galapagos Sky, formerly Sky Dancer, has eight comfortable staterooms, each with twin beds which can be joined together, a private shower and a window or porthole view.
 The boat is fully air-conditioned and has a dining area, a fully stocked bar and a main salon with an audio/visual entertainment center.
 On deck there is space for personal dive gear storage, a photo and video film lab and open deck space for sunbathing.